 |Hip flexion asymmetry||Yes||Yes|

-Please note that additional customisations are available on all Spex cushions to meet the needs of complex wheelchair users and details of how to do this are found on pages 4-6 of the Spex script forms available here.
+Please note that additional customisations are available on all Spex cushions to meet the needs of complex wheelchair users and details of how to do this are found on the Spex Build-Your-Own Cushion Script Form available here.

 As with all seating solutions and prescription, individual adjustments may be required; each wheelchair user should be adequately assessed with regards to their level of function, assistance needed and postural alignment before deciding on the cushion and the contouring in relation to their defined goals.